Central Myanmar, Myanmar: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, C, D, G and I. It's important that you pick the necessary type.
-Many adapters available online are just plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
+A plug adapter that supports outlet types A, C, D, G and I. Check that you choose the correct type.
+Most adapters that you can buy are just plugs and expect your electronics to change the voltage themselves.
+If yours can't do that they could get fried.
 This one should be sufficient for most places.

 Airplane phone mount